JhoieO25/hygo-college-rbsms-qa/Bug_Report/BUG_RESULT_01_Invalid_Score_Above_100.md

 4. Open the UI at /teacher/results and view the saved record.

 ## Expected Result
-API should reject the request with 400 Bad Request (or 422 Unprocessable Entity).
+API should reject the request with 400 Bad Request.
 Validation error message such as: "Score must be between 0 and 100." and score shouldn't be saved.

 ## Actual Result